 “When you use a renovation to not only improve on the design of the home but include some additional insulation to the existing structure you can really feel the difference it can make”, she said.

-How Australian architects use Passive Design
+How Australian building designers use Passive Design

 “It’s about having flexible strategies in dealing with changing weather conditions,” she added.